One of the keys to a successful school year is a positive school climate.

 The School Community and Positive School Climate

 Safety and security are important in maintaining a positive school climate.
 Students respond to a safe, clean, and comfortable physical environment, and families feel secure sending their children to school.
-Teachers and other school staff feel increased morale and job satisfaction in a school that is physically secure and suitably maintained.
+Teachers and other staff members feel increased morale and job satisfaction in a school that is physically secure and suitably maintained.

 Another aspect of positive climate in the school community is the acceptance and respect of differences, including those of a cultural, racial, or religious nature, or those involving sexual orientation, learning ability, or economic status.
 This acceptance and respect is apparent in the conversations that take place when difficulties arise.
-Students feel comfortable addressing their challenges in the supportive environment of a positive school culture.
+Students feel safe addressing their challenges in the supportive environment of a positive school culture.

 Building Positive School Climate with PBIS

 School climate is the natural result of a school’s culture.
-Developing and promoting a positive culture through PBIS creates a positive climate.
+Developing and promoting a positive culture through PBIS creates a positive school climate.

 A PBIS initiative emphasizes supports, interventions, and preventative practices to create a safe and positive school climate.
 Students develop lifelong behavioral skills and achieve higher levels of academic success.
 Teachers benefit from improved classroom management techniques and increased instructional time.
 Families and the community at large gain from students’ improved social and behavioral skills.